-- 16 Comp. the expression "Shaken her head," in ver.
-21, with Job 16:4; Psalm 22:7; 109:25; Jeremiah 18:16. - 17 The expression does not contain any allusion to a knowledge of prophetic utterances on the part of Sennacherib, nor is it ironical. - 18 Mark the gradation in ver.
-26, and note similar figures in Psalm 37:2; 129:6; Isaiah 40:6-8. - 19 From the Mesopotamian sculptures, it appears that in the case of distinguished prisoners, literally a ring was passed, in Assyria, through the lower lip, and in Babylonia through the nose, to which a thong or rope was attached, by which the prisoner was led (comp.
-Rawlinson ad loc. in the Speaker's Commentary). - Generally "the sign" is sought in the prediction of what would happen in those years, of which various more or less unsatisfactory explanations are given.
-We would lay the emphasis on the verb "ye shall eat," as a promise of sufficient support. - 21 The text seems to imply that it was the night after Isaiah's prediction; but this is by no means clear.
+- ^{ftl21} The text seems to imply that it was the night after Isaiah's prediction; but this is by no means clear.
 Josephus (Ant. x.
 1, 5) and the Rabbis suppose the judgment to have overtaken the army that lay before Jerusalem.
 This is also the view of Friedrich Delitzsch in Herzog's Real Ency. vol. xiii., p.
-386. In 2 Chronicles 32:21, and in Isaiah 37:36, the words, "in that night," are omitted.
-This seems of itself to indicate that all the 185,000 had not died in that one night. - 22 See the previous note.
-Much larger numbers than these are recorded to have perished by pestilence in one place. - 23 That some extraordinary event had determined the retreat of Sennacherib appears also from the Egyptian legendary account preserved by Herodotus (II.
+386. In 4802 Chronicles 32:21, and in 480Isaiah 37:36, the words, "in that night," are omitted.
+This seems of itself to indicate that all the 185,000 had not died in that one night. - ^{ftl22} See the previous note.
+Much larger numbers than these are recorded to have perished by pestilence in one place. - ^{ft123} That some extraordinary event had determined the retreat of Sennacherib appears also from the Egyptian legendary account preserved by Herodotus (II.
 141).
-It describes how, on his advance into Egypt perhaps mixing. up the campaign of Sargon with that of Sennacherib (Schrader in Riehm's Worterb., II., p.
-1366a) Sennacherib had been forced to fly through a disablement of his army, field-mice having in one night gnawed through the quivers, bowstrings, and shield-straps of his soldiers. - 24 For further details, we refer to the articles, "Ninive" and "Sanherib," in Riehm's Handworterb. d.
+It describes how, on his advance into Egypt - perhaps mixing. up the campaign of Sargon with that of Sennacherib (Schrader in Riehm's Worterb., II., p.
+1366a) - Sennacherib had been forced to fly through a disablement of his army, field-mice having in one night gnawed through the quivers, bowstrings, and shield-straps of his soldiers. - ^{ftl24} For further details, we refer to the articles, "Ninive" and "Sanherib," in Riehm's Handworterb. d.
 Bibl.
-Alterth.

-- 25 But Delitzsch refers this Psalm to the deliverance of Judah in the time of Jehoshaphat (2 Chronicles 20). - 26 Comp.
+A1terth. - ^{ftl25} But Delitzsch refers this Psalm to the deliverance of Judah in the time of Jehoshaphat (2 Chronicles 20). - ^{ftl26} Comp.
 Delitzsch on these Psalms.
 In the LXX.
-Psalm 76 (Sept., lxxv.), and also originally Psalm 75 also bore the inscription, πρὸς τὸν 'Ασσύριον In the Apocr. the references are in Ecclus.
+Psalm 76 (Sept., lXXV.), and also originally Psalm 75 also bore the inscription, προς τον 'Ασσύριον In the Apocr. the references are in Ecclus.
 48:18-22; 1 Macc.
 7:41; 2 Macc.
-8:19. - 27 2 Kings 19:37 must not be understood as chronologically following immediately upon ver.
+8:19. - ftl27 defined 2 Kings 19:37 must not be understood as chronologically following immediately upon ver.
 36. It is merely the Scriptural conclusion of this whole narrative.
 In truth, ver.
 37 (see next note) contains a brief summary of events, separated by some period of time.
-But it is the sublime characteristic of the prophetic view-point of sacred history to pass over intervening events as of no importance, and to connect the fulfillment with the prediction as in unbroken succession. - 28 "Nisroch" evidently an Assyrian god has not yet been identified.
+But it is the sublime characteristic of the prophetic view-point of sacred history to pass over intervening events as of no importance, and to connect the fulfillment with the prediction as in unbroken succession.

+ftl28 "Nisroch" - evidently an Assyrian god - has not yet been identified.
 Probably it depends upon some corruption of the name, which is differently written in the LXX. and by Josephus.
-On Adrammelech (here the name of a person), see our remarks on 2 Kings 17:31.
-Sharezer is apparently a defective form, the full name having been Nirgal-sar-usur - "Nergal protect the king."
+On Adrammelech (here the name of a person), see our remarks on 20782 Kings 17:31.
+Sharezer is apparently a defective form, the full name having been Nirgal-sar-usur -- "Nergal protect the king."
 Strangely, Abydenus (Euseb.
 Armen.
 Chron, ed.
 Mai, p.
 25) has preserved to us the first part of the name, Nergilus, and the Bible its second part.
 According to the account just referred to, Sennacherib was killed by his son Adramelus, and succeeded for a short time by Nergilus (comp.
 Schrader, u.s., p.
 330, and note), who was overcome and slain by Esarhaddon, who ascended the throne.
 The latter is confirmed by the Assyrian inscriptions.
-Professor Sayce (Fresh Light from the A. Mon.., p.
+Professor Sayce (Fresh Light from the A. Mon., p.
 127) attributes the murder of Sennacherib to jealousy of Esarhaddon on the part of the two elder brothers, for which he finds a motive in the will of Sennacherib, which bestowed great treasures on Esarhaddon.
 "The land of Ararat" was south of the mountains of that name, and forms part of Armenia.
 There was at that time war between Assyria and Armenia.